hjpatch27/hjpatch27/README.md

 I’m a student at Virginia Tech and I’ve worked as an intern with the Naval Research Enterprise Internship Program.
 I enjoy building small projects and learning systems and software engineering practices.

-If you want, I can add:

-- A curated list of featured projects from this account
-- A tech stack / skills section (from your repositories)
-- A GitHub stats card or profile banner

 ---